Apurv428/eduxpert/README.md

 1. Enter mongod and mongo command to connect to the database.

-2. Go to gitbash/command prompt, make sure you are in eduXpert directory, run following command in gitbash
+2. Go to gitbash/command prompt, make sure you are in LEVELUP directory, run following command in gitbash

 ```
 nodemon app.js
 ```

-3. Open  [localhost:3000/] (localhost:3000/) in your browser to use eduXpert!.
+3. Open  [localhost:3000/] (localhost:3000/) in your browser to use LEVELUP!.

- ## 💻 Application:
-eduXpert is a web app and marketplace to get home tutoring services in your locality.
-Get the most authentic, affordable, and rewarding learning experience at home with eduXpert.
-We make finding the right tutor easier than ever before.
-For students, we make it easier to find the right tutor for their topic of concern and get excited again about learning.
-For tutors, our marketplace means they can find more students and clients

 ## 🔮 Future Scope